Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 The report identifies that speeding is the main concern along Woolwich, which is correct.
 However, it should not only be looked at relative to the speed limit, but at the total speed vs pedestrians as well.
 The City's own traffic calming policy states in section 2.1.1 that a reduction of speed from 65 km/h to 50 km/h improves the chance of survival of someone being hit from 15% to 50%.
 Why then, is the easiest fix to total speed (a reduction of the speed limit), not being implemented?

-Grant about 3 years ago
+Grant over 3 years ago

 I live across the park on Dunvegan and see the speeding up of vehicles everyday as the go into the curve or come out of it.
 To back out of my driveway is challenging because to gage the speed someone is doing is hard.
 Also the parking situation is terrible, we have groups of 20 cars show up and use the parks basketball basketball basketball area and tennis as